dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 In computer science, an output-sensitive algorithm is an algorithm whose running time depends on the size of the output, instead of, or in addition to
 3 KB (490 words) - 16:02, 4 July 2017

-Jumble algorithm
-unique when creating puzzles.
-Algorithms have been designed to solve Jumbles, using a dictionary.
-Common algorithms work by printing all words that
-2 KB (410 words) - 23:28, 27 September 2017

-Nearest-neighbor interpolation (redirect from Nearest neighbor interpolation algorithm) function in points around (neighboring) that point.
-The nearest neighbor algorithm selects the value of the nearest point and does not consider the values
-2 KB (199 words) - 05:38, 3 February 2017

 Glushkov's construction algorithm
 theory – particularly formal language theory – the Glushkov Construction Algorithm, invented by Victor Mikhailovich Glushkov, transforms a given regular
 10 KB (1,560 words) - 22:21, 2 February 2019